XingxingHuang/DeepLearningTechniques_2D/README.md

 Current big problems

 - Small object detection.
 Some objects are small while others are large.
-- Imbalance.
+- Imbalance problem.
 Only part of the image contains the target.
 Some classes have more complex / higher level features.
+Some objects are more than the others.
+- What is a good label?
+Box/segmentation have their own trade-off.
+- How to define an environment that you can guarantee your model works?
 - To be added.

 ## Models